 It makes sense.
 We live in a society that has systematically suppressed our desire to dream.
 We live in a society that rewards the accumulation of things over the creation of experiences.

 One of my biggest shifts has been in how I view work.
 I used to believe that in order for the work I did to be of value I needed to struggle, to grind, to endure pain.
 Today I see that work does not have to be mean that.
-In fact, I believe I add more value to the world when the work I do doesn’t actually seem like work at all!
+In fact, I believe I add the most value to the world when the work I do doesn’t actually seem like work at all!